More Kansas lawmakers switch parties: Sykes, Clayton leave GOP, become Democrats

 The new Democrats may help boost Kelly, who will need votes not only for her agenda but also to potentially uphold vetoes of Republican-driven legislation.

-Kelly has said she had advance notice of Bollier’s decision to leave the Republican Party, but last Wednesday, when asked if she had advanced notice of anyone else, she said she didn’t.
+Kelly has said she had advance notice of Bollier’s decision to leave the Republican Party, but last Wednesday, when asked if she knew of anyone else ready to bolt, she said she didn’t.

 “Party affiliation is often like a religion and it’s very, very difficult to go through that process to decide, ‘OK, it’s time to make a change,’” Kelly said during an on-stage interview with the Kansas News Service in Topeka.